1 hour 45 minutes

 • Parchment Paper – Line the insert with parchment paper to remove the entire cake effortlessly!
 Unfortunately, those beloved slow cooker liner bags won’t work with this recipe!

-No worries, you can still make this chocolate cake recipe right in the oven!
+• Oven Method – No crockpot?
+No worries.
+You can still make this chocolate cake recipe right in the oven!
 Just pour the batter into a 9X9-inch pan and bake the cake at 350 degrees F for about 20 minutes.

 Close up of chocolate crockpot cake on blue scalloped plates on a wooden table.